 - Youth Group Team – Working with youth in grades 7 through 12.
 Must be 18 years and older.
 Most important quality you must possess is to enjoy sharing your time & faith with our youth.
 Police check required.

-If you are interested in signing up or have questions about joining any of the above ministries or groups, fill in our Ministry Sign-up Sheet.
+If you are interested in signing up or have questions about joining any of the above ministries or groups (Use the links above) or, fill in our Ministry Sign-up Sheet when it is made available.

 “There are varieties of gifts, but the same Spirit;